scottrlarson/profession/content/publications/publication-disaster-recovery-backup.md

 of a backup completing successfully in a reasonable amount of time.
-In the case of a network disaster recovery service I need to spend some additional time performing a network site survey of your home network environment to make sure it\'s up to speed with any solution I put into place.
+In the case of a network disaster recovery service I need to spend some additional time performing a network site survey of your home network environment to make sure it's up to speed with any solution I put into place.
 Site surveys typically cost \$250.00 flat rate for a 4 users network.